HiSPARC/firmware/_sources/messages.txt

 One second message
 ------------------

-Every second on a pulse per second signal (1PPS) from the GPS receiver, the HiSPARC electronics sends a message to the computer.
+Every second on a pulse per second (PPS) signal from the GPS receiver, the HiSPARC electronics sends a message to the computer.
 The time information is used for calibration.
 This message contains also the number of times that an analog input signal went over a threshold level during 1 second.
 After these